john9francis/radiation-modeling/timeSpentPhase1.md

 **Geant4**
 - [ ] Finish phase 1 of Geant4-3DCRT!
+- [ ] Get a graph displayed to check accuracy

 **Research**
 - [ ] Figure out what energies the photons should have
+- [ ] Find some PDD graphs